 Full transcript follows.

-(Huge thanks to Gene Wilder for allowing this to feature.)
+(Huge thanks to Gene Wilder for allowing this to feature on Letters of Note.)

 I’ve just received the costume sketches.
 I’ll tell you everything I think, without censoring, and you take from my opinion what you like.